yozaner1324/PCC-Sample-App-PizzaStore/README.md

    Since your app is running outside the foundation, the service instance should be created with a flag (`services-gateway`), so that it can be accessed from outside the foundation.
 Create the service instance as below
    `cf create-service p-cloudcache <PLAN> <SERVICE_INSTANCE_NAME> -t {"tls":true, "service_gateway":true}`. the flg `tls:true` is mandatory when to use service gateway feature. `<PLAN>` can be any of the plans defined in the tile configuration (ex: `small-footprint`,`dev-plan` etc).

-2. Create a **service key**:
+3. Create a **service key**:
    Run `cf service-key <SERVICE_INSTANCE_NAME> <KEY_NAME>`

-3. **Create truststore** so for TLS.
+4. **Create truststore** so for TLS.
    Since the service instance will be TLS enabled, app has to be able to establish a TLS connection with the service instance.
 For this purpose the app has to have a truststore with 2 CAs in it and below is how one can get them.

-   3.a.
+   4.a.
 Get `services/tls_ca`from credhub by running `credhub get --name="/services/tls_ca" -k ca > services_ca.crt`.

-   3.b.
+   4.b.
 Get the CA from where your TLS termination occurs and store it in a `.crt` file.
 If your TLS terminates at gorouter then you can get the CA from `OpsManager`-> `Settings`-> `Advanced Options` -> `Download Root CA Cert`.

-   3.c.
+   4.c.
 Create a truststore which has both the above CAs
     `keytool -importcert -file services_ca.crt -keystore mytruststore.jks -storetype JKS` `keytool -importcert -file root_ca.crt -keystore mytruststore.jks -storetype JKS`.

-   3.d.
+   4.d.
 Move the truststore to resources directory.
 SBDG expects the truststore to be in one of the 3 well known locations.
 Details are in SBDG [docs](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/1.3.2.RELEASE/reference/html5/#geode-security-ssl).

-4. **Configure app to talk to the service instance** By configuring details in `application-off-platform.properties` file.
+5. **Configure the app to talk to the service instance** By configuring details in `application-off-platform.properties` file.

+6. **Run the app** by running `mvn spring-boot:run -Dspring-boot.run.profiles=off-platform`.

+7. **Interact with the app** by hitting the endpoints at http://localhost:8080